TiagoVentura/venturatiago.com/content/home/working_projects.md

 weight = 80  # Order that this section will appear.

 title = "Work in Progress"
-subtitle = "Pre-Prints Available on Request"
+subtitle = "Pre-Prints Available upon Request"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.